 Categories

 B.A. disciplines and courses are classified into 3 categories; IDST students select one of these to be their primary category, and another for their secondary category.
+Below is a list of courses included, but not limited to the following, in each category.

 - Ancient Mediterranean and Near Eastern Studies (AMNE)